 Mortgage-related securities are subject to credit, prepayment and interest rate risk, and may be more volatile and less liquid, and more difficult to price accurately, than more traditional debt securities.
 Although certain mortgage-related securities are guaranteed by a third party (such as a U.S. government agency with respect to GNMA mortgage-backed securities), the market value of the security may fluctuate.
-Mortgage-backed securities issued by private issuers, whether or not such securities are subject to guaranteed by the U.S. government.
+Mortgage-backed securities issued by private issuers, whether or not such securities are subject to guarantees or another form of credit enhancement, may entail greater risk than securities directly or indirectly guaranteed by the U.S. government.
 The market value of mortgage-related securities depends on, among other things, the level of interest rates, the securities' coupon rates and the payment history of the mortgagors of the underlying mortgages.

 Mortgage-related securities generally are subject to credit risks associated with the performance of the underlying mortgage properties and to prepayment risk.
 In certain instances, the credit risk associated with mortgage-related securities can be reduced by third party guarantees or other forms of credit support.
 Improved credit risk does not reduce prepayment risk, which is unrelated to the rating assigned to the mortgage-related security.
 Prepayment risk may lead to pronounced fluctuations in value of the mortgage-related security.
-If a mortgage-related security is purchased at a premium, all or part of the premium may be lost if there is a decline in the market value of the security, whether resulting solely from changes in interest rates or from prepayments on the underlying mortgage loans are generally partially or completely prepaid prior to their final maturities as a result of events such as sale of the mortgaged premises, default, condemnation or casualty loss.
+If a mortgage-related security is purchased at a premium, all or part of the premium may be lost if there is a decline in the market value of the security, whether resulting solely from changes in interest rates or from prepayments on the underlying mortgage collateral (the rates of which are highly dependent upon changes in interest rates, as discussed below).
+Mortgage loans are generally partially or completely prepaid prior to their final maturities as a result of events such as sale of the mortgaged premises, default, condemnation or casualty loss.
 Because these securities may be subject to extraordinary mandatory redemption in whole or in part from such prepayments of mortgage loans, a substantial portion of such securities may be redeemed prior to their scheduled maturities or even prior to ordinary call dates.
 Extraordinary mandatory redemption without premium could also result from the failure of the originating financial institutions to make mortgage loans in sufficient amounts within a specified time period.
 The ability of issuers of mortgage-backed securities to make payments depends on such factors as rental income, occupancy levels, operating expenses, mortgage default rates, taxes, government regulations and appropriation of subsidies.